The Show Must Go On (Grimm): Plot

 While Nick and Hank talk with Hedig, Max loses control of himself and attacks one of the performers, Genvieve (Chryssie Whitehead).
 Nick and Hank talk with Monroe and Rosalee.
-They explain that the Council doesn't intervene because the public believes the performers are using magic and illusion although some are against it for exploitation.
-However, this could also cause the "Umkippen", an act in which a Wesen has forced himself to woge many times that it can lose control.
-Monroe and Rosalee decide to go to the carnival for an intervention, which they believe could help in the Wesen.
+They explain that the Council does not intervene because the public believes the performers are using magic and illusion although some are against it for exploitation.
+However, this could also cause the "Umkippen", an act in which a Wesen has forced himself to woge so many times that they can lose control.
+Monroe and Rosalee decide to go to the carnival for an intervention, which they believe could help the Wesen.
 However, Rosalee is selected as the replacement for Genvieve for her Wesen part.

-Meisner tells Adalind that he had a Resistance agent take her back to Portland but he will remain in Vienna.
+Meisner tells Adalind that he has a Resistance agent to take her back to Portland but he will remain in Vienna.
 While preparing herself, Rosalee discovers that Max is the most affected with the Umkippen, deducing he is the killer.
 Before the show, Max confronts Hedig, who woges into a Löwen and reveals himself to be the killer of the people who saw him woged.
 Having discovered new evidence, Nick and Hank interrupt the show to arrest Hedig.
 Max breaks out of his cage and begins an attack while Hedig escapes to a mirror maze to find the Wesen.
 The performers are tired of his treatment and a Dämonfeuer kills him.
 The episode ends as Monroe and Rosalee are preparing for bed when Rosalee appears wearing her costume, causing Monroe to howl.